 Use this chart as a guide for controlling grow room temperature and relative humidity so your plants breathe easily and have the optimal amount of internal water flow.

 - The vapor pressure deficit chart is for established plants, not for new cuttings or just-germinated seedlings.
-New cuttings should be in a humidity dome in a temperature range of 74-77°F and relative humidity from 75-95% until they’ve developed enough roots to be grown in open air.
+New cuttings should be in an aerated humidity dome in a temperature range of 75-78°F and relative humidity from 68-85% until they’ve developed enough roots to be grown in open air.

-- Newly-germinated seedlings usually can survive without a humidity dome, but dome can be a benefit if your grow room RH is below 50%.
-Seedlings do best with a 75-77°F temperature range and relative humidity from 60-73% until a week or two after germination.
-I’ve seen seedlings fall over and die from too-low RH.
+- Newly-germinated seedlings usually can survive without a humidity dome, but a dome can be a benefit if your grow room RH is below 47%.
+Seedlings do best with a 75-77°F temperature range and relative humidity from 58-68% until a week or two after germination.
+I’ve seen seedlings fall over and die from too-low RH or bad VPD.

-- When using the vapor pressure deficit chart, the best tactic is to use leaf surface temperature rather than ambient grow room temperature.
+- When using the vapor pressure deficit chart, consider using leaf surface temperature rather than ambient grow room temperature.
 You measure leaf surface temperature using a digital infrared horticultural thermometer.
-They don’t cost much, and some models can also be used to test you for COVID-19 fever!

 The harsh thing is that if your VPD is out of range, your plants will either drink too much water, or not enough.
 You may have to do substrate management, as shown in the embedded video.

-If your head is spinning from all this humidity talk, never fear.
-Refer to the chart, closely study the videos embedded in the article, and just do your best.
+If your head is spinning from all this science-y talk, never fear.
+Refer to the chart, closely study the videos embedded in the article, and do your best.

-The weird thing is, the dangerously nice guy Paul, who was the model for one of the characters in the movie No Country for Old Men, and runs the New420Guy cannabis seeds company, is growing his new ass-kicking Homer strain outdoors in the Nevada desert right now, and his plants are killin’ it, even though daytime temperatures are over 100 degrees Fahrenheit and humidity is only 10-20%!
+The weird thing is that a guy named Paul, the model for one of the characters in the brutal movie No Country for Old Men who runs the New420Guy cannabis seeds company, is growing his ass-kicking Homer strain outdoors in the Nevada desert right now, and his plants are killin’ it, even though daytime temperatures are over 100 degrees Fahrenheit and humidity is only 10-20%!

-Take a look at the VPD chart and you’ll see that Paul’s monster marijuana plants are growing way outside ideal VPD range.
+Take a look at the VPD chart—Paul’s monster marijuana plants are growing way outside ideal VPD range.
 That shows you how strong and resilient his Homer strain is.

 So…yes you can get a successful harvest of big, sticky buds even if your plants aren’t in perfect VPD every second of their lives.
 But the more seconds of perfect VPD they have, the better!